syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Size-Customization.md

 ## Updating the listview item size based on font at runtime

-ListView allows you to resize the item size based on the change in font size of the label element at runtime by calling [RefreshListViewItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshListViewItem.html) method asynchronously when [SfListView.AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) is Height.
+ListView allows you to resize the item size based on the change in font size of the label element at runtime when `SfListView.AutoFitMode` is [DynamicHeight](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.AutoFitMode.html).

 {% tabs %}
 {% highlight xaml %}